 Include two questions for the class.
 This is your opportunity for feedback, so ask specific questions, which will lead to more useful responses.
 Do not ask quiz questions about information in your presentation.

 If you're not sure about an aspect of your topic, or if you're considering bringing in another comparison, this is a good place to get feedback.

-1. Why did artists make some haniwa that are abstract and do not depict a person or other recognizable subject?
+1. Why do you think that artists made some haniwa that are abstract and do not depict a person or other recognizable subject?

 2. The haniwa are also similar to Greek kouros sculptures in some ways.
-Do you think this would be a good comparison?
+How do you think the haniwa and kouros sculptures are similar?
+Different?